LobbyFinderBot/docs/README.md

 > Command: `$info`
 >
-> Description: Return general information about your party, like members, creation date and ID.
+> Description: Return general information about your lobby, like members, creation date and ID.
 To get information about another user, use the whois command.
 >
 > Usage: $info || ctl -i

 > Command: `$invite`
 >
 > Description: Invite other users to your lobby.
-They have to accept the invite before they will be added to your party
+They have to accept the invite before they will be added to your lobby
 >
 > Usage: $invite @User